ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Efficient Physics-based Learned Reconstruction/README.md

 ***
 ### Files Required for the Attack Implementation
 All required files for correspoding models can be downloaded from [Gooogle Drive](https://drive.google.com/drive/u/1/folders/1gymInr98iKLn37k7IIvvssIoM6Zd3r5P).

-The following files must be placed in the working directory (or in the specified `/files` folder) before running the Deep2S / Deep2S+ / CV-Deep2S attack scripts:
+The following files must be placed in the working directory before running the Deep2S / Deep2S+ / CV-Deep2S attack scripts:

 | File | Description |
 |------|-------------|